Nina-Y/Flight-Scraper/README.md

 - Save all valid flight combinations to flights.csv.
 - Save the cheapest flight(s) to cheapest_flights.csv.
 - Handles up to 1 flight connection.
+- Option to filter by direct flights only

 Program Structure